 With a strong background in Martial Arts, Barb has taken yoga and pilates for over10 years.
 Conscious, connected movement and core control are important elements inher training and teaching.
 She has studied extensively in Anusara-inspired yoga, andhas a Thai yoga certification through the Lotus Palm school.
 As personal trainerfor nearly 10 years, she has acquired in-depth knowledge of anatomy, kinesiology, &injury prevention and rehab.
 Barb is dedicated in helping others build strong,solid core strength, which leads to more ease & grace in everything we do.

-Chintamani is an experienced yoga teacher, body worker, and yoga therapist.
-Her yoga classes are a playful blend of creative sequencing, intelligent alignment, mindful presence, and body-awareness meditation.
+Chintamani teaches Yoga, Pilates, Meditation and Zumba in New York City.
+In addition to enjoying fun, invigorating, movement classes, she has a passion for the therapeutic potentials of Yoga and Pilates.
+Her classes are a blend of playful sequencing, intelligent alignment, mindful presence, and body-awareness meditation.
 The mixture of structure and joyful movement encourages safety and skillfulness, as well as freedom and expression.
-Chintamani's "MO" is to get us all to move, have fun, find our joy, and feel connected and smart.
-Chintamani continues to study meditation and other styles of yoga and yoga therapies, including Embodied Anatomy in Yoga, Prenatal Yoga, Yoga Therapy for Specific Conditions, Phoenix Rising Yoga Therapy and Thai Massage.
-Teachers who have particularly touched her heart are: Bonnie Bainbridge Cohen, Amy Matthews, Roxlyn Moret, Cyndi Lee, Genny Kapuler, Erich Schiffmann, Shiva Rea, Dharma Mittra, Mukunda Stiles, and Ellen Saltonstall.
+All movement is connected to the heart and should be fun and empowering.
+Chintamani continues to study meditation and other styles of yoga and yoga therapies, including Embodied Anatomy in Yoga, Prenatal Yoga, Yoga and Pilates Therapy for Specific Conditions, Phoenix Rising Yoga Therapy and Thai Massage.
+Teachers who have particularly touched her heart are: Kelly Kane, Bonnie Bainbridge Cohen, Amy Matthews, Roxlyn Moret, Cyndi Lee, Genny Kapuler, Erich Schiffmann, Shiva Rea, Dharma Mittra, Mukunda Stiles, and Ellen Saltonstall.

 Justin is trained in two schools of Vinyasa yoga.
 He first studied at The Yoga Sequence and later at Laughing Lotus.
 Early in his path, Just was taken under the wing of some of NYC's most established yoga teachers for his ability to sense and work with energy as well as his calming presence.
 He has begun to rapidly rise within the yoga community.
 Justin now teaches regularly and leads workshops for beginners, master classes, partner yoga and much more.